Chairperson: Dr. Steven W. Lamb

 Students in ISU’s business programs have numerous opportunities to gain practical experience in their fields through internships and cooperative work experiences.
 Accounting students have recently completed internships with a variety of public accounting firms, in private industry, in not-for-profit firms, and with governmental agencies.

 The understanding and management of the financial interests of businesses, non-profit organizations, and individual investments is fundamental to the growth and success of the world’s economy.
-Students interested in financial careers receive an excellent professional financial education through the College of Business’ Finance Program.
-Study in the finance program provides the knowledge and training financial experts need to make and implement decisions regarding managing, investing, and distributing financial resources within businesses and on individual levels.
+Students interested in financial careers receive an excellent professional financial education through the Scott College of Business’ Finance Program.
+Study in the Finance Program provides the knowledge and training financial experts need to make and implement decisions regarding managing, investing, and distributing financial resources within businesses and on individual levels.
 Students in the Finance Program study the financial principles, theories, and practices of corporations, financial institutions, and international businesses.
 Graduates are qualified for entry-level positions in business leading to advanced positions such as financial officers, bankers, financial analysts, and portfolio managers.
+Students may also pursue courses in financial planning, leading to a career as a financial planner.

-By completing a degree in the Financial Services Program, the student builds upon the foundation provided by General Education requirements coupled with the business core and 27 hours of course work defining the financial services major.
+By completing a degree in the Financial Services Program, students build upon the foundation provided by Foundational Studies requirements coupled with the business core and 27 hours of course work defining the financial services major.
 The major requires all students to complete an overview of financial services with specific course work in the areas of financial institutions (banking), investments, and insurance with a focus on ethical decision making.
 Sources of return and risk in domestic and international financial markets and institutions are also studied.
 Students in the major then declare a track in one of the four areas associated with financial services: accounting, financial institutions, investments, or insurance and risk management.

+Students choosing the financial planning concentration may elect to pursue the CFP - Certified Financial Planner certification.
 The Financial Management Association and Investment Club are open to any student interested in the field of finance.
 These organizations sponsor professional, academic, and social activities.
-As students in the College of Business, finance majors also may be invited to join the business honorary Beta Gamma Sigma, or the professional business fraternities Delta Sigma Pi and Alpha Kappa Psi.
+As students in the Scott College of Business, finance majors also may be invited to join the business honorary Beta Gamma Sigma, or the professional business fraternities Delta Sigma Pi and Alpha Kappa Psi.
 These organizations provide both professional learning and networking opportunities and social opportunities to meet other finance majors and business students and faculty.
 Also, students have the opportunity to gain practical field experiences in finance through internships.
 Among other companies, finance majors recently completed internships with Conseco, Eli Lilly and Company, Northwest Airlines, Crane Naval Base, and Lockheed Martin.
 Students interested in insurance may be eligible to join Gamma Iota Sigma; likewise, students interested in accounting may be eligible to join Beta Alpha Psi.

 INSURANCE AND RISK MANAGEMENT PROGRAM